 Like in most large urban areas, spending time in New York City can be an expensive affair.
 However, it doesn’t have to be pricey to vacation in NYC.
 These tips and tricks will help you get the most out of your visit to New York City while sticking to a small budget.

 I know the first thing I do when prepping for a trip to NYC is start looking for deals.
-That’s what I did has soon as I realized I was going to NYC with my mom and sister, I started looking for deals.
+That’s what I did as soon as I realized I was going to NYC with my mom and sister, I started looking for deals.
 I’ve been to New York City before and it is expensive!
-Here is a list of every deal for NYC I could find and tricks and tips for saving money other ways.
+Here is a list of every deal for NYC I could find and tricks and tips for saving money in other ways.

-15 ways to Save Money in New York City
+13 Ways to Save Money in New York City

 1. Find Free Things to do